tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

     - name: envoy.tcp_proxy
 ```

 In this case, Wasm VMs are created on *each worker thread* in Envoy, and each VM is responsible for operating on each Tcp streams on a listener handled by a corresponding worker thread.
+Note that the way VMs and Plugins get created is exactly the same as [*Http Filter*](#http-filter), and the only difference is that *Plugins* only operate on Tcp streams rather than Http streams.

 See [example.yaml](../examples/network/envoy.yaml) for a full example.